arubaya/ts-library-base-project/README.md

 ## Installation

-To install Javascript Library Base Project in your project, you need to follow these steps:
+To install Typescript Library Base Project in your project, you need to follow these steps:

 1. Clone the repository: